On the Solvability of Byzantine-tolerant Reliable Communication in Dynamic Networks

 \section{Introduction}

-The reliable communication primitive is a fundamental building block for distributed systems that guarantees the proper exchange of messages between correct processes that may not be directly connected in a network where some of the participating processes may behave maliciously (they are Byzantine).
+The reliable communication primitive is a fundamental building block for distributed systems.
+It guarantees the proper exchange of messages between correct processes, even if they are not directly connected by a communication link or if some participating processes behave maliciously (i.e., are Byzantine).
 In particular, the primitive ensures the \textit{authorship}, \textit{integrity}, and \textit{delivery} of the information exchanged between correct processes.
-More precisely, it mandates that \emph{(i)} all messages exchanged between correct processes are not modified during their propagation (integrity), \emph{(ii)} messages eventually reach their destination (delivery), and \emph{(iii)} messages' authors cannot be forged (authorship).
-Implementations of the reliable communication primitive have been studied in several settings~\cite{DBLP:conf/srds/MaurerTD15, DBLP:journals/networks/Pelc96, DBLP:conf/focs/Dolev81, DBLP:journals/ipl/PelcP05, DBLP:conf/wdag/MaurerT12, DBLP:conf/sss/BonomiFT18, DBLP:journals/jbcs/BonomiFT19}.
-In this paper, we consider the \textit{globally bounded Byzantine failure model} (that there exists an upper bound $f$ on the number of Byzantine processes, and $f$ is known to all correct processes), and a \textit{dynamic communication network}.
-To the best of our knowledge, the only contribution that analyzes the implementability of the primitive in such a setting is by Maurer et al.\cite{DBLP:conf/srds/MaurerTD15}, which characterizes the necessary and sufficient conditions to achieve reliable communication from a given correct source process to a given correct target process at a given time.
-However, the verification of the conditions identified by Maurer et al.\cite{DBLP:conf/srds/MaurerTD15} is equivalent to solving an NP-complete problem\cite{DBLP:journals/jcss/KempeKK02,DBLP:journals/tcs/FluschnikMNRZ20}.
+More precisely, it mandates that \emph{(i)} all messages exchanged between correct processes are not modified during their propagation (integrity), \emph{(ii)} messages eventually reach their destination (delivery), and \emph{(iii)} the author of a message cannot be forged (authorship).
+Implementations of the reliable communication primitive have been studied in several settings~\cite{DBLP:conf/sss/BonomiFT18,DBLP:journals/jbcs/BonomiFT19,DBLP:conf/focs/Dolev81,DBLP:conf/wdag/MaurerT12,DBLP:conf/srds/MaurerTD15,DBLP:journals/networks/Pelc96,DBLP:journals/ipl/PelcP05}.
+In this paper, we consider the \textit{globally bounded Byzantine failure model} (i.e., there is an upper bound $f$ on the number of Byzantine faulty processes, and $f$ is known to all correct processes), and a \textit{dynamic communication network}.
+To the best of our knowledge, the work of Maurer et al.~\cite{DBLP:conf/srds/MaurerTD15} is the only one that analyzes the solvability of the primitive in such a setting.
+It characterizes the necessary and sufficient conditions for reliable communication from a specific source to a defined target at a given time.
+However, the verification of the conditions identified by Maurer et al.~\cite{DBLP:conf/srds/MaurerTD15} is equivalent to solving a NP-complete problem~\cite{DBLP:journals/tcs/FluschnikMNRZ20,DBLP:journals/jcss/KempeKK02}.